 As a publisher it amazes me how many first-time occult authors think they’re going to game me and expect that I don’t even know what’s going on in my own company.
 Umm, we’re SMALL and I talk to my editorial and support staff daily.
 I also get CC’d on all email correspondence, so… yeah, each hand knows what the other one is doing.

 This is why DB Publishing doesn’t come out with more books on Daemonolatry.
-Because so many of the would-be authors in the field can’t behave professionally, fill out forms like responsible adults, grow up and rise above the pettiness of online occult bullshit, to join the rest of us in the world of professional publishing.
+Because so many of the would-be authors in the field can’t behave professionally, fill out forms like responsible adults, grow up, and rise above the pettiness of online occult bullshit.

 Some Don’ts (based on real scenarios people have pulled on us):